ZoneMinder/zmNinja/docs/SSL-Configuration.md

 ##SSL Configuration notes

+###Deprecated: Newer versions of zmNinja automatically handle unsigned certs.
+Please ignore the rest of this document

 If your Zoneminder instance has SSL configured and you need zmNinja to connect to ZM over SSL you need to:

 1) Make sure you generate the certificates correctly